 Each strain has a different phenotype because of its parent's genetic interaction.
 It will be unlikely to achieve the exact strain you're looking for due to unknown characteristics of cannabis.
 Limited research lacks hundreds of individual pieces of cannabinoid and terpene information, but breeders do have the power to isolate some of marijuana's phenotypes from the minimal information given.

-There are certain terpenes known to produce traits like sense, flavor, and, potentially, medical characteristics.
-Alpha Bisabolol, for example, has a floral scent and can fight against bacteria.
-Camphene has an herbal flavor with anti-inflammatory capabilities.
+There are certain terpenes known to produce traits like sense, flavor, and other potential benefits.
+Alpha Bisabolol, for example, has a floral scent.
+Camphene has an herbal flavor.
 While an individual phenotype may not dominate when passed on, its characteristics will integrate with the child strain.
 Seeds with similar terpenes increase the odds of the offspring strain expressing those same terpenes.

 Before crossing, it's important to know what kind of strain and seeds breeders deal with.
 The result may not be what you planned if stability is not considered.